hathitrust/holdings-backend/routine_tasks.md

 # Steps for performing routine print holdings tasks

+This documentation assumes that you have https://github.com/hathitrust/ht_kubernetes checked out and set up, so that you can spin up pods using client_pod.sh, and that /htprep/ is available to your kubernetes pods.

 ## Scrub process (old):

-Updated the [confluence page on scrubbing](https://tools.lib.umich.edu/confluence/display/LSO/HathiTrust+Print+Holdings+training).
+Read the updated (Aug 2021) [confluence page on scrubbing](https://tools.lib.umich.edu/confluence/display/LSO/HathiTrust+Print+Holdings+training).
 It's a lot, but it's what it is.
 Read section "2.1 Scrubbing" down to but but not including section "2.2 Estimating".

 ## Run estimate:

-The first step is usually to receive or be mentioned on a JIRA ticket by Stewart, Melissa, asking you to run an estimate.
+The first step is usually to receive or be mentioned on a JIRA ticket by Melissa, asking you to run an estimate.

-Download and scrub the relevant files.
+Download and scrub (see section above) the relevant files.
 If they are OK, proceed.
 If not, alert & abort.

-Extract all the OCNs from the resulting HT003-files to a single file and put in /htprep/holdings/estimates/.
-This path is called $path_to_ocns in the example below.
+Extract all the OCNs from the resulting HT003-files to a single file and put in /htprep/holdings/estimates/ ($path_to_ocns in the example below).

-Spin up a pod that writes to a text file under /htprep/holdings/estimates/.
-The path to this file is called $output_path in the example below.
+Spin up a pod that writes to a text file under /htprep/holdings/estimates/ ($output_path in the example below).

 ```
 bash client_pod.sh podname-yyyymmdd bash -c \